 Key Attractions of Everest Scenic Tour by Plane with Hotel Pickup

 - 7 UNESCO World Heritage (Swyombhunath, Bouddhanath, Kathmandu Durbar Square, Pashupatinath, Patan, Bhaktapur and Changunarayan)

-- Private Luxury Transportation
+- Private Luxury Transportation for the tour

 - Professional Local Tour Guide and Private luxury ride